Blotch3D/Blotch3D/README.md

 start](#blotch3d) section to install MonoGame.
 Then...

 To create a new project from scratch, select File/New/Project/MonoGame, and select the type of MonoGame project you want.
-Then add the source, or a reference to the source, of Blotch3D.
+Then add the source or a reference to Blotch3D.

 To add MonoGame plus Blotch3D to an existing non-MonoGame project, add a reference to the appropriate MonoGame binary (typically in "\\Program